ceejbot/soulsy/docs/article-layouts-v2.md

 - `{kind}`: the item's category
 - any regular text you'd like

-Some examples of format strings:
+Some examples of valid format strings:

 - `ITEM: {name}`
 - `{name}: {count}`
 - `outfit`

-You can have as many text elements as you need.
-For instance, you might display the item count in one location and name in another, or you might combine them into a single display.

-Here's a full text element:
+Here's a full text element, which draws the name of the equipped shout or power for that slot:

 ```toml
 [[power.text]]